pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

     }

-To access to the AS3 public validator, go to the Linux Jumphost, open a browser and connect to http://localhost:5000 (or use UDP public IP).
+To access to the AS3 public validator, go to the Linux Jumphost, open a browser and connect to http://10.1.1.14:5000

 #.
 Click on ``Format JSON`` on the top left.